-As the title suggests, these foster carers will normally care for a child for a longer period of time than a short term carer – often through to independence.
+Long term foster carers will normally care for a child for a longer period of time than a short term carer, often through to independence.
 Children who need long term fostering are likely to be older children (not usually younger than 7 years old).
 These older children may benefit from keeping in regular contact with their brothers, sisters, parents and wider family.

 Children in long term placements may stay with their foster carers until they leave home to live independently.
-However, it may be that changes occur and decisions can be made which result in a child returning to the care of their parents earlier than expected.
+However, it may be that the situation changes, and a child might return to the care of their parents earlier than expected.